holmesha/GPT-Meeting-Summary/README.md

 # Audio Transcription and Summarization

 This project demonstrates how to transcribe audio files and generate summaries using Python.
-The script converts `.m4a` files to `.wav`, transcribes the audio using Google's Speech Recognition API, and summarizes the transcription using OpenAI's GPT-4o-mini model.
+The script converts `.m4a` files to `.wav`, transcribes the audio using Google's Speech Recognition API in one minute chunks, and summarizes the transcription using OpenAI's GPT-4o-mini model.

 ## Features